mlafeldt/CB2crypt/readme.txt

 C81AC878 32FCD351

 Decrypted:
-BEEFC0DE 00000000 ; This is the seed code, see chapter "Beefcode".
+BEEFC0DE 00000000 ; This is the seed code, see chapter "Beefcode."
 000FFFFE 0000015A
 000FFFFF 0000015A
 903DD9F8 00832021